 Guiyang (DDG-119) was launched in November 2015 for commissioning in 2018, while Xiamen (DDG-154) was launched in July 2015 and scheduled to be commissioned in November 2017.

 The remaining vessels in the class, DDG-120, DDG-155, DDG-156 and DDG-157, are under construction and scheduled for commissioning between 2018 and 2019.

 The Type 052D incorporates improved design, as well as sensors and weapons fit.
 Its layout slightly differs from that of the earlier Type 052C class, as its superstructure inclines inward at a greater angle for reduced radar cross-section.

 The helideck on the aft of the hull can accommodate a single Kamov Ka-28 or Harbin Z-9C helicopter.
-The destroyer houses a hangar facility for embarked helicopter.
+The destroyer houses a hangar facility for embarked helicopters.
 On either side of the helicopter hangar is an enclosed boat/raft launching system.
 The destroyer also integrates a new joint service integrated data link system (JSIDLS).

-The guided-missile destroyer has a length of 156m, beam of 18m and a draft of 6.5m.
+The guided-missile destroyer has a length of 156m, beam of 18m and draft of 6.5m.
 The full load displacement of the vessel is 7,500t.
 The destroyer is manned by a crew of 280.

 Luyang-III-class weapon systems